amlanuet/P5js/README.md

 ## Fractal Trees - Recursive

-Attempt at implement fractal trees with recursion in p5.js.
+My attempt at implement fractal trees with recursion in p5.js.

 ## Maze Generator\

-Using a stack and generating a maze using the Depth-First Search and Recursive algorithm.
+My attempt at using a stack and generating a maze using the Depth-First Search and Recursive algorithm.

 ## Snowfall

-Attempt to create a snowfall simulation using p5.js, sprite sheets and Perlin noise wind
+My attempt to create a snowfall simulation using p5.js, sprite sheets and Perlin noise wind

 ## Sudo Hilbert Curve